 Recently however, the scope of health research has grown.
 Federal and state agencies are finding new strategies for examining the evolving questions.
-In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011"(Howarth, 2012).
+In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011" (Howarth, 2012).
 However, as noted at the time, the pace and scope of public health research has been quickening.
 More than 90 % of all research on this topic has been published since the beginning of 2013 with 20% of the studies published in 2018 (PSE Healthy Energy ROGER database).
+In 2020, the International Journal of Environmental Research and Public Health (ijerph) featured a special issue on Shale Gas and Fracking: Impacts on Health and the Environment.
+Also in 2020, the journal Toxicology and Applied Pharmacology did a special issue on the Biological effects of inhaled hydraulic fracturing sand dust.

 There is now a large enough body of research that various organizations have taken on the task of compiling it.
 In July 2014, the Concerned Health Professionals of NY released a "Compendium" of research and articles on "risks and harms of fracking."
 The October 2015 updated "Compendium of Scientific, Medical and Media Findings Demonstrating Risks and Harms of Fracking" by the Concerned Health Professionals of NY and Physicians for Social Responsibility contains over 600 peer-reviewed documents.
 The March 2018 Compendium is based on more than 1300 available studies.
 The June 2019 Compendium is based on over 1700 peer-reviewed studies of the risk and harms of fracking in the PSE Healthy Energy "ROGER" database.
+As of October 2020, the ROGER database contained over 2000 studies (2051 entries).